 And here we thought the heavy lifting was over…

 When the 2014 NFL season officially begins this afternoon, the Pittsburgh Steelers will be well under the league mandated $133 million salary cap.
-In fact, they may even have enough money to go out and sign a couple free agents when free agency kicks off later tonight.
+In fact, they may even have enough money to go out and sign a couple free agents when free agency kicks off later today.
 The moves they made to get to this point, however, are quite noteworthy.
 One in a good way and one in the bad.

 First, to the surprise of virtually nobody, All-Pro linebacker LaMarr Woodley was given his walking papers.
 When Jason Worilds signed his transition tag before the ink was dry, I theorized that he and the Steelers may have the basic framework of a long-term deal in place and were just waiting until the team got it’s salary cap ducks in a row.
 Regardless, despite Kevin Colbert‘s nonsensical smoke-blowing about keeping both linebackers, there was no way the Black and Gold were going to pay two OLB big money with first round pick Jarvis Jones also needing playing time.
 Woodley was odd-man out from the word go.

 Does that answer your question?